-About MeI work full time as a software engineer at Facebook on the Libra project in Calibra Wallet Infrastrucutre.
+About MeI work as a software engineer at Facebook on the Libra project in Calibra Wallet Infrastrucutre.
 Before, I was a Computer Science and Economics student at MIT.
 I am primarily interested in large scale performant systems, financial technologies and distributed consensus.

 After graduating from MIT, I was a developer at Cubist Systematic Strategies, Point 72's propietary quant trading wing, working on low latency trade execution.

 In the summer of 2018, I worked on Account Security at Instagram, creating a new way to defend IG accounts from hackers.